skeptikantin/ctp2025w/README.md

 - addons/sims cannot be distinguished
 - flights cannot be distinguished between traffic with CTP slots or not.
 - no filtering on airport slot times; some may have departed outside event
-- no filtering whether event pairs were flown
+- no filtering whether event pairs were flown or not

 That said, the above limitations, especially concerning resuming one's flight mid-air are assumed to hold constant across pilots/addons.